Night Photography: Capture the City After Dark - Creative Arts quest for Intermediate level adventurers

 1

-Scout during daylight: Walk your neighborhood and identify 3-4 spots with strong artificial light sources—bridges over roads, intersections with visible storefronts, alleys with overhead lights, or parking structures with geometric lines.
-Note which direction traffic flows for light trails.
+Walk your neighborhood and mark 3-4 spots with strong artificial light—pedestrian bridges over highways for light trails, intersections with storefront neon, alleys with overhead fixtures, or parking garages with geometric lines.
+Note traffic flow directions so you know where light trails will streak.

 2